 Have you ever been to a restaurant or a store with your parents and grandparents and heard them complain about prices?
 Or they tell you, “Back in my day, gas was only 50 cents a gallon!”
 What they’re trying to tell you is that gas is expensive nowadays.
 But what you’re hearing is that gas was cheaper then.

-The anchoring effect explains that we tend to cling onto one set of beliefs or information.
+The anchoring effect explains that we tend to cling to one set of beliefs or information.
 Often, this information is the first piece that we learn.
 That information influences how we perceive any supplemental information, even if it’s received years later.

 Example of the Anchoring Bias